PhongHuynh0394/Spotify-Analysis-with-PySpark/README.md

-This project is aimed at analyzing data from the Spotify platform, utilizing the Spotify API and MongoDB for data extraction, Apache Hadoop for ETL processes, PySpark for transformation, and leveraging Dremio and Power BI for visualization and in-depth data analysis.
+This project is aimed at analyzing data from the Spotify platform, utilizing the Spotify API and MongoDB for data extraction, Apache Hadoop for ELT processes, PySpark for transformation, and leveraging Dremio and Power BI for visualization and in-depth data analysis.

 <p align="center">